mlittl/dev.na.bambora.com/source/docs/guides/credential_on_file/index.md

 - If the transaction is processed for the purpose of verifying a cardholder's payment credentials before storing it for later use, then the transaction is assigned the `first_recurring` Credential-on-File type.
-- If the transaction is flagged as recurring and there is no specified end date, then the transaction is assigned the `first_recurring` Credential-on-File type.
-If there is a specified end date (which is only possible from the Recurring Billing service), then the transaction is assigned the `first_installment` Credential-on-File type.
+- If the transaction is flagged as recurring and there is no specified end date, then the transaction is assigned the `subsequent_recurring` Credential-on-File type.
+If there is a specified end date (which is only possible from the Recurring Billing service), then the transaction is assigned the `subsequent_installment` Credential-on-File type.
 - If the above rules do not apply, and the transaction is using a payment profile, or the transaction is from a batch, then the transaction is assigned the
   `subsequent_customer_initiated` Credential-on-File type.